Joshwoo70/Tales-of-Skits/README.md

-# ToB Skits
+# ToB/Z Skits
-Tales of Berseria skits and Texts
+Tales of Berseria and Zestiria skits and Texts
+- Use at your own free will! it's Namco's Text.. right?